The Flying MobulasWanna go see the Mobula jump?

 So much so that Greenpeace has posted one of its Sea Shepherd vessels to oversee and witness this crisis.
 The ominous MV Sharpie moors near my house in San Jose del Cabo as it conducts harassment sorties against the local fishermen who are just trying to eek out a measly living.
 It's a heartless battle with no winners.

 Again, it comes down to the privileged rich against the struggling poor, a familiar war waged within Mexico.
 The drug war had that exact formula, and look how well that went.
-As long as there is an insatiable demand
+As long as there is an

 Too Cool for School